max-orange-man/Orangecraft/README.md

 <b>Warning: you must have ursina engine installed to play.
 If you don't, install it: https://www.ursinaengine.org/installation.html</b>

 ## Sandbox
 Press left mouse button to break blocks, right mouse button to place.
-Use 1-4 number keys to pick different blocks (1-grass, 2-wood, 3-water, 4-brick).
+Use 1-4 number keys to pick different blocks (1-grass, 2-wood, 3-water, 4-brick).<br>
+Fun fact: you can place a lot of blocks at the same position to make your game lag.

 ## Parkour
-Just jump from one block to another until you reach the big block with noise texture.
+Just jump from one block to another until you reach the big block with noise texture.<br>
+Fun fact: your gravity here is set to 0.5.

 ## Zombie Shooter
 Press left mouse button to shoot.
-Kill all zombies (you don't take damage).
+Kill all zombies (you don't take damage from them).<br>
-There's also a shooting sound.
+Fun fact: there's a shooting sound, because it was in the FPS sample.